KeithPrinkey-ops/KeithPrinkey-ops.github.io/README.md

-# KeithPrinkey-ops <a href="https://bestthereis1983.me/aboutme">About me</a>
+# World eSports <a href="https://bestthereis1983.me/aboutme">About us</a>
 ---

 I am the chief technical officer for World eSports LLC.
-I have worked on several other projects including creating a new meeting for AL-ANON, created two of my own websites and now working on a third with another developer.
+I have worked on several developmental projects and some that I cannot divulge.
+However, I can talk about <a href="https://worldesports.app">World eSports Website</a>.
+It was created to help smaller leagues around the world better manage their sports leagues and teams!
+<br></br>
+We offer several key features including but not limited to; drafting, scheduling, rosters, automated forms, proprietary dashboards, proprietary team & player pages and much more!
+<br></br>

-I have listed some of my work below.
-If you are interested in having your website programmed or need developer help you can email at the link below!
+I have listed some of our work below.
+If you are interested in having your website programmed or need developmental help you can email us at the link below!
 ---

 <a href="mailto:chieftech@worldesports.app">Email Me</a>